 Fortunately, many original elements, such as the woodwork on the stairs and several stained glass windows, have been spared over the years.
 Replacing them would have been prohibitively expensive, if not impossible.

 The goal is slow, steady progress towards restoration.
-During Spring 2017 while the garden is open the House will also be open with a pop-up gallery featuring works from 4 to 5 local artists.
+During Spring 2018 while the garden is open, the House will also be open with a pop-up gallery featuring works of local artists.